 The Master of Arts (Theology) program provides serious study of Sacred Scripture, philosophy, theological concepts, moral principles, the sacramental system, spirituality, and Church history.

 The MA program is useful for individuals seeking careers in church work, those involved in teaching or religious education, and those preparing for a religious vocation.
 Many students choose the MA, however, to gain a systematic understanding of the teachings of the Church to enhance and inform their professional and spiritual lives, their families, and service to the Church and the world.
 Students can pursue their particular interests through the choice of electives.

 - 36 Credits (24 Core Credits plus 12 Elective Credits, which may include an optional 3-credit thesis.)

-- One set of comprehensive exams to be taken when all coursework is complete.
+- One comprehensive exam to be taken when all coursework is complete.

 Program Time Limit: 5 years